Oumayma-allani/web-security-learning-portfolio/01-concepts/obfuscation.md

 This matters when the application receives XML input and decodes it before passing values to backend logic.

-## Lab example: SQL injection with filter bypass via XML encoding

-### Context

-The lab title mentioned XML encoding, so the first step was to look for requests using XML.

-### Testing process

-1. Browse the application while watching Burp HTTP history.
-2. Identify that the stock check feature sends XML to `POST /product/stock`.
-3. Notice that the XML contains `productId` and `storeId`.
-4. Test `storeId` because it is user-controlled.
-5. Submit a simple expression and observe a meaningful response change.
-6. Try a normal SQL injection payload.
-7. Notice that the WAF blocks the obvious payload.
-8. Encode the payload using XML entities.
-9. The backend decodes the input and the SQL logic is affected.

-## Root cause

-The application or protection layer blocks obvious input patterns but does not safely handle decoded input before it reaches sensitive backend logic.

 ## Defensive lessons